CO2 Cooling System: Why is CO2 used in Cooling Nuclear Reactors

 Edinburgh Sensors are a leading supplier of high-quality infrared gas sensing solutions, including continuous CO₂ detectors.
 While some infrared sensors suffer from the effects of temperature or pressure variations, sensors from Edinburgh sensors offer extensive temperature and pressure correction to ensure accurate results in a wide variety of operating environments, making them ideal for nuclear research and operations.

 CO2 Sensors for Nuclear Applications

-Edinburgh Sensor’s Guardian NG gas monitor meets stringent UK regulations and is accredited for use in nuclear applications and plants.
+Achieve nuclear power plant safety with Edinburgh Sensor’s Guardian NG.
+The Guardian NG gas monitor meets stringent UK regulations and is accredited for use in nuclear applications and plants.
 EDF Energy, who currently operate eight AGR power stations in the UK, rely on Edinburgh Sensors to ensure their CO2 is stored correctly and to detect any leaks.

 We are delighted that EDF Energy have purchased a large number of Guardian NG CO2 monitors units from Edinburgh sensors to support their control systems at their nuclear power stations.

 For more information on how our Gas Sensors can help you with your applications get in touch, and a member of our team will be delighted to help.